 (confirm the format in use with your team leader).
-It is important the 60CSx be set to the correct Position Format
+It is important the 60CSx be set to the correct Position Format for both Lat/Long and USNG.
+The correct Map Datum must also be selected.
+WGS84 is used for

 Typical formats for FEMA US&R operations are: Position coordinates can be given in several different formats.